Remembrance - The Yorkshire Regiment, First World War

 church in Richmond, North Yorkshire, records the names of 7,500 names of

 men who lost their lives.
-To date (February 2011) this has been the accepted
+This has previously been the accepted number of

-number of those who lost their lives.
-The figure of 7,500 is quoted in the
+those who lost their lives.
+The figure of 7,500 is quoted in the official

-However, the church Roll of Honour does not include a number of men who died at home, and does not include soldiers who were originally in the Yorkshire Regiment but who were transferred to other regiments.
+However, the church Roll of Honour does not include a number of men who died at home, or who served in battalions such as the 16th, and does not include soldiers who were originally in the Yorkshire Regiment but who were transferred to other regiments.

-By taking ALL those who served with the Yorkshire Regiment into consideration, the total number of lives lost is now seen to be almost 9,000.
+By taking ALL those who served with the Yorkshire Regiment into consideration, the total number of lives lost is now seen to be over 9,200.

 -----------------> Return to top of the page